Sayushman/Movie-Reccomandation-System/README.md

-ChatGPT said:
-Here’s a complete and professional README.md content for your Movie Recommendation System project on GitHub:

 🎬 Movie Recommendation System

 This project is a Movie Recommendation System built with Python and Streamlit for an interactive UI.
 It recommends movies to users based on content-based filtering (using cast, crew, genres, and keywords) and/or collaborative filtering (based on user similarity).

 📌 Features